 Many developed countries maintain at least some gold reserves as part of their central bank policy, despite the high cost of storage and the lack of a financial return.
 After all, central banks could hold foreign sovereign debt and earn interest each year on those holdings.

 Gold is an intrinsic currency that’s accepted anywhere in the world without a third-party guarantee.
-In other words, U.S. dollars must be guaranteed by the United States government to be worth anything whereas gold is theoretically always worth something anywhere, anytime.
+In other words, U.S. dollars must be guaranteed by the United States government to be worth anything, whereas gold is theoretically always worth something anywhere, anytime.

-Gold is the most widely followed and traded commodity on Earth, which makes it a relatively liquid market if interventions were needed to support a fiat currency.
+Gold is the most widely followed and traded commodity on Earth, making it a relatively liquid market if interventions were needed to support a fiat currency.

 For example, if the U.S. dollar were to dramatically decline in value relative to other currencies, the government could sell gold to buy dollars and support its value.

+As fiat currency inflation rises, many of these central banks increase their gold holdings over time to account for the increase in inflation.
 Some countries have also started to increase their gold holdings in response to the global economic crisis in a bid to make their currency more reliable than competing currencies.
 After all, the U.S. maintains such large reserves to support the value of the U.S. dollar as the world’s primary reserve currency.

 The Bottom Line

-Modern countries may have moved off of the gold standard, but most central banks still hold gold reserves.
+Modern countries may have moved off the gold standard, but most central banks still hold gold reserves.
 The simple reason is that gold is the most widely accepted currency-like device that requires no third-party guarantee and is accepted anywhere.